7Block Labs

 (docs.chain.link)

-• price gap > X% vs last accepted;
+• price gap greater than X% compared to the last accepted;

 Emerging practices we recommend for 2025

-• Pair push-based feeds with Data Streams for “fast-path” execution but “slow-path” collateral accounting, using LWBA to reduce microstructure noise. (docs.chain.link)
+• Pair push-based feeds with Data Streams for that quick "fast-path" execution while keeping collateral accounting on the "slow-path."
+Make use of LWBA to help dampen any microstructure noise. (docs.chain.link)

-• For cross-chain collateral flows, gate high-value lanes behind CCIP rate limits and stage migrations with soak testing; verify chain selectors and sender addresses in ccipReceive. (docs.chain.link)
+• When it comes to cross-chain collateral flows, make sure to keep those high-value lanes secured with CCIP rate limits.
+Don’t forget to stage migrations with some soak testing and verify those chain selectors and sender addresses in ccipReceive. (docs.chain.link)

-• On OP/Arbitrum/Base, treat sequencer downtime as a first-class risk; introduce per-market “downtime policy” and public status dashboards fed from Sequencer Uptime Feeds. (docs.chain.link)
+• On OP/Arbitrum/Base, treat sequencer downtime as a serious risk.
+It’s a good idea to introduce a “downtime policy” for each market and have public status dashboards powered by Sequencer Uptime Feeds. (docs.chain.link)

 Common pitfalls to eliminate